 But as she began telling me her and Kevin’s story, I realized that theirs was a tale that needed to be shared.

 Here is that story, from how they began with nothing six years ago yet have now reached financial independence and retired early (commonly referred to as “FIRE” among personal finance circles).

 “Since I was 12 years old, it was always my dream to teach abroad,” Ashley explains.
 “After graduating from my University, I accepted a position to teach English in Japan and Kevin quit his job to join me for the adventure.”

 Most people who move abroad spend every penny they earn in side trips and traveling, but not the Thompsons.
-Despite having generous benefits from her teaching job, including free housing and no income taxes, Ashley and Kevin buckled down even further.
+Despite having generous benefits from her teaching job, including free housing and no U.S. income taxes, Ashley and Kevin buckled down even further.
 “We lived extremely frugally.
 Our evenings and weekends were spent working side jobs and studying investments and real estate.”